bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 The original Seagate Central firmware uses a proprietary driver module, called ufsd, to mount and interact with USB attached NTFS drives.

-Unfortunately the v5.x slot in kernel is not able to make use of this proprietary driver as it was designed for exclusive use with only the original custom Seagate Central based Linux v2.6.35 kernel.
+Unfortunately the modern slot in kernel is not able to make use of this proprietary driver as it was designed for exclusive use with only the original custom Seagate Central based Linux v2.6.35 kernel.

-Since v5.15.x, Linux includes native support for a new read and write capable NTFS driver called ntfs3 by Paragon Software.
+Since kernel v5.15.x, Linux includes native support for a new read and write capable NTFS driver called ntfs3 by Paragon Software.
 My own brief tests indicate that this driver works well however this driver is quite new and may well still have some issues.
 See the following link for more details